Merseburg charms: The texts

 Each charm is divided into two parts: a preamble telling the story of a mythological event; and the actual spell in the form of a magic analogy (just as it was before... so shall it also be now...).

 In their verse form, the spells are of a transitional type; the lines show not only traditional alliteration but also the end-rhymes introduced in the Christian verse of the 9th century.

 First Merseburg Charm

 The first spell is a "Lösesegen" (blessing of release), describing how a number of "Idisen" freed from their shackles warriors caught during battle.
 The last two lines contain the magic words "Leap forth from the fetters, escape from the foes" that are intended to release the warriors.

 Second Merseburg Charm

-Phol is with Wodan when Baldur's horse dislocates its foot while he is riding through the forest (holza).
+Phol is with Wodan when Balder's horse dislocates its foot while he is riding through the forest (holza).
 Wodan intones the incantation: "Bone to bone, blood to blood, limb to limb, as if they were mended".

 Figures that can be clearly identified within Continental Germanic mythology are "Uuôdan" (Wodan) and "Frîia" (Frija).
 Depictions found on Migration Period Germanic bracteates are often viewed as Wodan (Odin) healing a horse.